 |3||Create a double variable named c.|

-"The two most common types are integers (declared as int) and text (declared as String)."
+"The two most common types are integers (using the word int) and text (declared using the word String)."

 "What is a double?"

 "You said a variable has three properties: type, name, and value.
 But I can only see two.
 So, my question is, how do you assign a value to a variable?"

 "Let’s go back to our box analogy.
 Imagine that you take a piece of paper, write the number 42, and put it into the box.
 Now the box stores the value 42."